 Industrial hemp is an agricultural crop in this state.
 A person may possess, transport, process, sell, or buy industrial hemp that is grown pursuant to this chapter.

-Minnesota law simply draws a clean and clear line, saying above the 0.3 percent on a dry weight basis THC threshold – it’s “marijuana;” and below that threshold it’s “industrial hemp” and that “industrial hemp is not marijuana.”
+Minnesota law simply draws a clean and clear line, saying above the 0.3 percent on a dry weight basis THC threshold – it’s “marijuana.”
+Below that threshold it’s “industrial hemp” and that “industrial hemp is not marijuana.”

-Though, as discussed above, Minnesota should consider increasing the THC threshold to one percent, as West Virginia has already done.
-This compromise would allow for safer, higher quality hemp-derived CBD, and help solve some of the problems we are seeing today with unregulated CBD products.
+Though, as discussed above, Minnesota should consider increasing the THC threshold to one percent, as West Virginia has done.
+This compromise would allow for safer, quality hemp-derived CBD, and help solve some of the problems we are seeing today with unregulated CBD products.

 Recommendations.
 What solutions make the most sense?